ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 Volumes can be created with the `docker volume create [options] [name]` command.
 Omitting the `name` parameter will result in an anonymous volume being created.

-A specific driver and driver options can be set with the `--driver` and `--driver-opts` arguments.
+A specific driver and driver options can be set with the `--driver` and `--driver-opts` options.

 ### Listing volumes
 Existing volumes can be listed with the `docker volume list` command.